Refugee children: Access to healthcare

 Cognitive and structural barriers make it difficult to determine the medical service utilization rates and patterns of refugee children.
 A better understanding of these barriers will help improve mental healthcare access for refugee children and their families.
+It is important for children to access healthcare for the following reasons: Early interventions and treatments, Prevention of Childhood illnesses, Health tracking.

 Cognitive and emotional barriers

 Many refugees develop a mistrust of authority figures due to repressive governments in their country of origin.
 Fear of authority and a lack of awareness regarding mental health issues prevent refugee children and their families from seeking medical help.
 Certain cultures use informal support systems and self-care strategies to cope with their mental illnesses, rather than rely upon biomedicine.
 Language and cultural differences also complicate a refugee's understanding of mental illness and available healthcare.

 Other factors that delay refugees from seeking medical help are: